-As technology has evolved spy tech has continued to improve, and with that improvement, it has become more accessible to the general public, with this accessibility has come more responsibility from the general public who now has the availability to use technology that was previously reserved for professionals and government agencies.
-Find a list here of some great spy camera choices.
+As technology has evolved, spy technology has continued to improve, and with that improvement, it has become more accessible to the general public, giving the best spy camera for instance, and with this accessibility has come more responsibility from the general public who now has the availability to use technology that was previously reserved for professionals and government agencies.

 Laws and government officials have had a hard time keeping up with these new changes and passing new legislation that can affect the distribution of these.